freedomotic/freedomotic/README.md

 If you experience compile or startup errors please refer to http://freedomotic.com/content/faq-troubleshooting#Developers

-Git reporitory as an SDK
+Git reporitory is an SDK
 ========================

 The GIT repository is a complete SDK with all you need to code and test your freedomotic plugins.
 Once compiled for the first time open the freedomotic-core project with your favourite IDE and start it to try freedomotic.